RCorpy/Rello/README.md

 ## Known bugs

+FIXED?
 There is a possibility of selecting multiple cards at the same time, after moving all of them at one into a valid drop zone the program will collapse

 ## Next steps